 Sam is a small healthy restaurant.
 The menu changes every week and you can eat there for breakfast, brunch, lunch or even dinner!
 The dishes are always prepared in an organic way.
 I tasted the veggie burger and it was delicious!
 The prices are really low for a person living in Brussels so I was very happy to discover this place.

 My friends know that I love Asian food and especially dim sums.
 When I discovered this food place in Warsaw with fresh homemade dumplings I could not be happier!
 They have traditional and revisited dishes which are very tasty and very cheap!

 NB: Unfortunately their sweet dumplings for dessert are really bad..

 PEŁNA PARA – Sienna 76, 00-833 Warszawa, Pologne

-This is a place I discovered a month ago while visiting my parents in Warsaw.
+This is a food place I discovered a month ago while visiting my parents in Warsaw.
 It’s actually and old market hall when my mom used to buy some vegetables when she was young and it’s called “Hala Koszyki”.
 Now, it’s the trendy place to eat in Warsaw!
 I like the old design mixed with some modern decoration.
 In Hala Koszyki you can eat whatever you want.
 I opted for the new restaurant of Mateusz Gessler, a half polish and half french cook that I really like.
 He’s always revisiting traditional meals in a new way.

 ĆMA – Koszykowa 63, 00-001 Warszawa, Pologne